wormhole-foundation/wormhole-docs/learn/security.md

 - Smart contract level data - via processes like the Governor, Guardians constantly monitor the circulating supply and token movements across all supported blockchains
 - Guardian level activity - the Guardian Network functions as an autonomous decentralized computing network, complete with its blockchain (**[Gateway](#){target=\_blank}**)

-## Gateway & Asset Layer Protections
+## Gateway And Asset Layer Protections

 One of the most powerful aspects of the Wormhole ecosystem is that Guardians effectively have **the entire state DeFi available to them**.